Chart Color Schemes

 Murray Bridge Surrounds faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
 The rate of private health cover is extremely low at approximately 46% of the total population (~1,868 people), compared to the national average of 55.3%.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.7 and 8.4% of residents respectively, while 66.0% declare themselves completely clear of medical ailments, compared to 61.8% across Rest of SA.
-The area has 22.6% of residents aged 65 and over (917 people), which is lower than the 26.2% in Rest of SA.
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.7% and 8.4% of residents respectively.
+66.0% of residents declare themselves completely clear of medical ailments, compared to 61.8% across Rest of SA.
+As of 2021, 22.6% of residents are aged 65 and over (917 people), which is lower than the 26.2% in Rest of SA.
+Health outcomes among seniors in Murray Bridge Surrounds are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health